 What Potatoes Are Best For Mashed Potatoes

 Choose a starchy potato like Yukon gold, russet or honey gold.
+All of these can also be used to make Horseradish Mashed Potatoes.

 Potato Toppings and Variations